debkbanerji/netflix-sync-party/README.md

 ## Installation

+### Install from the Chrome Web Store

+You can install the extension by visiting [its page on the Chrome Web Store](https://chrome.google.com/webstore/detail/netflix-sync-party/iglgjeoppncgpbbaildpifdnncgbpofl)

 ### Install the developer version directly from GitHub

 This is useful if you want to mess with the code and add/remove features